MatrixMike/microbit-samples/README.md

 yt build
 ```

-The HEX file for you micro:bit with then be generated and stored in build\bbc-microbit-classic-gcc\source\microbit-samples-combined.hex
+The HEX file for your micro:bit will then be generated and stored in build\bbc-microbit-classic-gcc\source\microbit-samples-combined.hex

 n.b.
-Any samples using the low level RADIO APIs (such as simple-radio-rx and simple-radio-tx) require the bluetooth capabilities of the
+Any samples using the low level RADIO APIs (such as simple-radio-rx and simple-radio-tx) require the Bluetooth capabilities of the
 micro:bit to be disabled.
 To do this, simply copy the config.json file from the sample to the top level of your project.
 Don't forget to
 remove this file again later if you then want to use Bluetooth!
 For example: